bhattsameer/bhattsameer.github.io/_posts/2021/2021-06-23-Intercepting-flutter-iOS-application.md

 2. [Burp Suite](https://portswigger.net/burp) up and running.
 3. [OpenVPN](https://apps.apple.com/us/app/openvpn-connect/id590379981) application installed in your iOS device.
 4. Liberty - Root detection bypass [Cydia Repo](https://ryleyangus.com/repo).
-5. Filza - To extract ipa from iOS device.
+5. Filza - To extract ipa from iOS device [Cydia Repo](https://apt.thebigboss.org/repofiles/cydia/)
 6. Your system and mobile device must be connected to same wifi network.
+7. Must have [Frida](https://frida.re/) installed in your system as well as in iOS device.
+8. Must have [Ghidra](https://ghidra-sre.org/) or any binary analyzer tool pre installed in your system.

 ### Let's Get Started: